The Do's

 - Allow yourself to wander away from your prepared text.

-- Tell an unprepared anecdote or joke, or make "top of mind" remarks.
+- Tell an unprepared anecdote or joke, or make "top of

 - Speak longer than time allotted.